 We were busy today.
 Staying on track has been hard this week.
-I was on drill duty to keep the boys on task!
-Yet a walk in the grass became the day’s focus.
+I was on drill duty to keep the boys on task, yet a backyard nature study became the day’s focus.

 The moth was a Polyphemus

 moth that is nocturnal.
 The cicada is a Swamp Cicada

 .
 We always have Sandhill Cranes

 walking around by the lake, and finding a feather of any kind is exciting for Grayson, he is our resident birder.